CHAIR AND SECRETARY

 Erika Moritsugu has spent most of her career in the federal government and politics fighting for social justice and the empowerment of communities and individuals.
 In Oct.
 2019, she joined the National Partnership for Women & Families where she leads the Economic Justice team.
 Prior to her work at the National Partnership, Erika managed the Government Relations, Advocacy and Community Engagement team at ADL (the Anti-Defamation League).
 Erika has diverse and deep experience on Capitol Hill and within governmental agencies.
 She also has led community engagement initiatives and has practiced law.

-Founder of J.O.I.
+Joi is the executive director of the Washington Bureau and SVP for Policy and Advocacy at the National Urban League.
+She is the founder of J.O.I.
 Strategies, which develops strategies for organizations and companies seeking to achieve Justice, Opportunity, and Inclusion for America’s underserved communities.
-Former Chief of Staff to US Senator Kirsten Gillibrand and Advisor to the Chair of the US Equal Employment Opportunity Commission during the Obama-Biden Administration.
+She is a former Chief of Staff to US Senator Kirsten Gillibrand and Advisor to the Chair of the US Equal Employment Opportunity Commission during the Obama-Biden Administration.

 ROBERT M. BRANDON